Howard Saxion WX7HS President

 In late 2019, I bought a used ICOM 7300 because the price was right.
 So now I needed to upgrade my license so I could put the horse back in front of the cart.
 I got my general ticket in early March of 2020 and with the pandemic looming, I raced to get my extra ticket a few weeks later.
 Now I had a horse and cart, but no hitching.
 I needed an antenna.
 A good nearby ham, N7JI, loaned me a portable 20-meter vertical which I used for almost 6 months while I built my own 10/20/40 parallel dipole.
 Building anything in a pandemic was a challenge and most of the parts were obtained online or using curbside pickup.
 The antenna build was a success and I’ve been on the HF air since.
 Meanwhile, I also became very active in some of the local nets and helped determine the architecture of the Eugene Emergency Community network which uses FRS, commercial, GMRS, and ham radios.

 In addition to ham radio, I enjoy several other hobbies, including walks with my wife and our dog, traveling (pre-Covid), snorkeling, and hiking.
 I joined the Eugene/Springfield CERT team in 2013 and later became a CERT trainer and District Lead.
 I helped prepare the Emergency Plan for my church and helped write the disaster plan for the Southeast Neighborhood Association of Eugene.
 I am currently active in several groups advocating disaster preparedness and conducting educational efforts.
 I also volunteer for the Lane County Senior and Disabled Services program as a money manager for those who are unable to do that for themselves.

-Last Updated on May 18, 2022 by Web Manager
+Last Updated on January 17, 2023 by Web Manager